chromilo/udacity-aws-scholarship/README.md

 ---
 Day 6:
 1. Yesterday I completed AWS MLE lesson 3.4.
-I also started preparing for the Udemy course by Ryan Kroonenburg to prepare AWS Solutions Architect Associate exam by Sep 12, 2021.
+I also started with the Udemy course by Ryan Kroonenburg to prepare for the AWS Solutions Architect Associate exam by Sep 12, 2021.
 Currently at lesson 2 out of 13 there.
 2. Today I finished AWS MLE lesson 3.8.
 Updated my Github blog.
 3. Can't focus.
 I have multiple courses to try and get in front of in the next two weeks plus my Georgia Tech course is starting this Monday.